plumpmonkey/AOC2023/Day_9/README.md

 ### Part Two

+A simple change to the recursive function to check and modify the first element in the list rather than the last

 ## Part One - Problem Description

 You ride the camel through the sandstorm and stop where the ghost's maps told you to stop.
 The sandstorm subsequently subsides, somehow seeing you standing at an oasis!